 Topic Discovery

 To get started, enter the main topic name.
-It is usually the primary keyword you want to rank for and used as a pillar page’s target keyword.
+It is usually the primary keyword you want to rank for and is used as a pillar page’s target keyword.
 Select the location and language and click on the “Search” button.

-Now you will see several sub-topic boxes with their total monthly search volume, ranking articles, related searches, and more.
+You will see several sub-topic boxes with their total monthly search volume, ranking articles, related searches, and more.

 Here is a short video that reviews WriterZen’s Topic Discovery tool.